aniou/morfeo/README.md

 provides native implementation of 16bit WDC 65C816 and 8bit
 WDC W65C02S cores.

 > [!WARNING]
-> The main goal of MORFEO is to create a universal emulator,
-> capable of emulating different sets of hardware.
+> Currently only small subset of platform is supported and software
->
+> itself is in infancy.
-> Not all assumptions for a2560x compatible system turned out to be correct for
-> C256 family systems, hence some code inconsistency, which will be gradually
-> removed.

 # Available targets

 ## a2560x